cashubtc/nuts/XX.md

     ).pubkey
 ```

-Upon startup, the Mint must broadcast a `kind: xxxx` repleceable event.
+Upon startup, the Mint must broadcast a `kind: 13111` repleceable event.
 This event must have its `content` field set to the JSON-serialized `GetInfoResponse` object described in [NUT-06](06).

 ## Publishing `MINT` and `MELT` events.

-The Mint regularly (about every 5 seconds) broadcasts events of `kind: xxxx`.
+The Mint regularly (about every 5 seconds) broadcasts events of `kind: 4919`.
 Each event must specify:
 * a `created_at` unix timestamp in seconds
 * `tags`, containing an `e` tag that references the event ID of the previous publication.